 Make a Plan

 Try and think of something that is both impressive and achievable.
 Think about whether you want to do it alone or in a team.
+Feeling ambitious?
+Go on an adventure.
+Prefer to stay home?
+How about having a dinner with friends or maybe even going off the grid.
 Consider whether you want to sign up to one of our events or run your own.
 Set a date and decide on how much you want to raise.
 Don’t be afraid to think big!

 Shout about what you’re doing at any available opportunity.
 Use posters, emails, Facebook, Instagram and Twitter to let everyone know how they can get involved.
 Set up a Give A Little fundraising page to support your fundraiser efforts.